Ask Question

 Tumor suppressor genes are genes that protect cells from becoming a cancer.
 They may put the brakes on accelerated growth, or initiate cell death when DNA damage is detected.
 Therefore, the low expression of tumor suppression genes can lead to cancer.

-Epigenetic refers to the regulation of gene expression - how, when, where, how much, etc..
+Epigenetic refers to the regulation of gene expression - how, when, where, how much, that is not due to DNA mutations.

 Two key areas of epigenetic control are